Hawkas/torbjorn-haukas-project-exam-2/README.md

 But you can easily do so by using search and replace in VSCode.

+If you decide to install this project, bear in mind that it relies heavily on my public API, which of course you wouldn't be able to access.
+If you want to hook up your own API, you'll need to fill out these environment variables:

+- `FONTAWESOME_NPM_AUTH_TOKEN` - Will prevent installing dependencies if missing.
+A complete blockage unless you replace it.
+- `NEXT_PUBLIC_API_URL` - URL to an API.
+All my server-side API calls use this.
+- `NEXT_PUBLIC_LIVE_API`- URL to the same API.
+All my client-side API calls use this.
+- `NEXT_PUBLIC_GOOGLE_API_KEY` - google maps, for geocoding and map.
+- `API_PUBLIC_TOKEN` - API tokens used when doing server-side calls.
+- `API_ADMIN_TOKEN` - ^^^^^^^

 ## npm scripts

 ### Build and dev scripts